 After biomass is removed in a harvest operation, the plant's leaf area index and accumulated heat units are set back by the fraction of biomass removed.
 Reducing the number of accumulated heat units shifts the plant's development to an earlier period in which growth is usually occurring at a faster rate.

-The variables which may be entered on the harvest line are listed and described below
+The variables for the harvest-only operation are listed and described below.